brian-rose/roseskiwedding/content/schedule.md

     weight: 2
 ---

-*Please check back here closer to May 2023, we'll have lots more details about the schedule of events surrouding the big day!*
+*Please check back here closer to May 2023, we'll have lots more details about the schedule of events surrounding the big day!*

 ## Thursday May 25 2023